How CRWLR Handles Your Data

 Scan

 We parse the structure in memory, run security checks, and save findings.
-The normalized policy structure (zones, IPs, rules) and security findings are stored — no secrets, no raw file.
-IPs are obfuscated by default.
+The normalized policy structure (zones, object names, rules) and security findings are stored — no secrets, no raw file, no IP addresses.

 3